 The practice of maintaining good manners continued to be promoted.
 Teachers acted as moral models and moral mentors.
 The management level took the first step by greeting students in the morning at the entrance or in the playground.
 The Moral and Civic Education Section organized various activities to promote a positive school culture.
 The Inter-class Board Design Competition was targeted to arouse students' awareness of 'Respecting yourself and Caring for others'.
 Morning sharing in the assembly was also with the same theme.
 It was observed that students generally understood the importance of respect and this has led to the cultivation of a more positive school environment.
 It is hoped that the seeds of 'Respect' have be sowed.
 The activities organized were more than the above two.
-There were "Slogan competition", "No Air Con Night", "Health Education talk on personal hygiene and blood donation", "talk on environment protection", "Blood Donation Day", "virtual tour to Zero-carbon building and Smart Power Gallery", "talk on how to identify false news", "Read to Feed Funding-raising programme", "Parent-child Reading programme" and "Interactive Drama on anti-corruption".
+There were "Slogan competition", "No Air Con Night", "Health Education talk on personal hygiene and blood donation", "talk on environment protection", "Read to Feed Funding-raising programme", "Parent-child Reading programme" and "Interactive Drama on anti-corruption".
 Apart from that, there were activities which helped understand their National identity.
 For example, Constitution Day Exhibition, Flag-raising Ceremony on special occasions and National Security Education Day Exhibition.